-I know that our senior citizens will not be passive at this crucial moment.
-Our older citizens have an outstanding voting record in presidential elections-fully double the average for younger people.
-This is indicative of their interest and their concern.
-It is also a tribute to their knowledge and experience.
+I know the work will not be passive at this crucial moment.
+Our older citizens have an outstanding voting record in presidential elections -- fully double the average for younger people.
+This is indicative of your interest them and your concern.
+It is also a tribute to your knowledge and experience.